 All student work is stored electronically, and is available to examiners throughout Phase 1 and subsequent Phases of the program.
 For ease of access by multiple users, written reports should be submitted in Word or RTF format.
 Patient education materials such as brochures and booklets may be developed using other programs, but should be submitted as supporting files in PDF format.

 The following formats are be supported:

-Please note that if you submit the website on CD, it will be destroyed after marking and will not be available for your Portfolio.
+Please note that if you submit on USB, it will be destroyed after marking and will not be available for your Portfolio.